-Joint accounts are a great way to manage and simplify household finances, and many offer other unique benefits.
-Compare accounts below and get the best deal for you.
+Joint accounts offer a great way to manage and simplify your household finances, and as well as other unique benefits.

 What is a joint bank account?

-Joint accounts are simply current accounts held in the name of multiple people.
-Typically, those who open joint accounts together are married or cohabiting, but they are not exclusive to people living together.
-In fact, assuming there is consent amongst all parties, you are free to open a joint account with whomever you choose.
-However, as with all credit-based financial arrangements (including joint accounts with overdrafts), products can affect individuals' actual and perceived financial well-being.
-It is, therefore, sensible to understand the risks and gain a good understanding of the financial situation of anyone you wish to open a joint account with before opening one, as it may be that a formal association impacts both parties' credit ratings and future financial prospects.
+Joint accounts are current accounts held in the name of multiple people.
+Typically, those opening open joint accounts are married or cohabiting, but they are not exclusive to people living together.
+In fact, assuming all parties consent, you're free to open a joint account with whomever you choose.
+However, as with all credit-based financial products (including bank accounts with overdrafts), joint accounts can affect individuals' perceived and actual financial well-being.
+It is, therefore, wise to understand the risks and gain a good understanding of the financial situation of anyone you wish to open a joint account with before applying, as it may be that a formal association impacts both parties' credit ratings and future borrowing prospects.

 Who are joint accounts designed for?

 Joints accounts have traditionally been used by married or cohabiting couples to manage household finances.
 In fact, the majority of joint accounts are still held for this purpose.
 However, this is not their sole clientele.
 Many students or others sharing a property also use joint accounts to simplify their finances.
 This can be an excellent way to minimise the effort required to pay monthly bills, but it is not without risk.
 A joint account means collective responsibility, so you should only apply for a joint account with individuals in whom you have a great deal of confidence.

 They make it easy to pay collective expenses from a single source

 They enable people with shared expenses to minimise the management of their banking, by sharing account management responsibilities